P233/Emmet-Css-Snippets-for-Sublime-Text-2/Snippets List.md

 **This list is based on the offical [Cheat Sheet](http://docs.emmet.io/cheat-sheet/) of Emmet.**

-\* means the property alias is changed in order to increase the accuracy of autocomplete hints.
+* \* means the property alias is changed in order to increase the accuracy of autocomplete hints.

-\+ means this is an additional snippet.
+* \+ means this is an additional snippet.

+* [Simplified alias] *This might be changed when adding new properties*

 ## Menu
 * [Visual Formatting](#visual-formatting)